LAStools/LAStools.github.io/download/lassplit_README.txt

 ---------------

-if you find bugs let me (info@rapidlasso.de) know.
+if you find bugs let us (support@rapidlasso.com) know.